 John Broadwood & Son, London 1807

 John Broadwood is the son-in-law of the English harpsichord builder Burkat Shudi, who moved to London in search of better economic prospects.
 Broadwood (later Broadwood and Son and even later Broadwood and Sons) became the foremost piano manufacturer in England with an production of many hundreds of instruments per year, even in their early days.
 Throughout the 19th century they kept their leading position, exporting their instruments all over the world.
-This piano is a representative of the 5 1/2 octave period, this kind of instrument was played by composers like Jan Ladislav Dussek, among others.
+This piano is a representative of the 5 1/2 octave period.
+This kind of instrument was played, among others, by composers like Jan Ladislav Dussek.

 The portrait miniature of an unknown gentleman is by George Engleheart, London 1807.

 George Frederick Pinto

 Olympia, OCD 494